 This is data pertaining to the customer-specific preferences and configurations of the WeGroup service made by customer agents.

 This is data that the WeGroup service collects during session recording.
 The WeGroup security and development teams must provision specific systems within Linode to store and process this class of data.
 This data shall be encrypted-at-rest so as to protect the data in the event of unauthorized access attempts.

 This is metadata about transactions conducted on all other classes of customer data.
 This includes customer organization and user identifiers, standard syslog data pertaining to customer users, and instances of Customer Contact Data and Customer Preferences Data.
 This class does not include Customer Recorded Data.

-Customer Contact Data, Customer Preferences Data, and Customer Event Transaction Metadata may be stored and processed in systems hosted in environments other than DigitalOcean, as approved by the security team.
+Customer Contact Data, Customer Preferences Data, and Customer Event Transaction Metadata may be stored and processed in systems hosted in environments other than Linode, as approved by the security team.

 WeGroup employees may access Customer Data only under the following conditions.

 WeGroup provides web user interfaces (UIs), application programming interfaces (APIs), and data export facilities to provide customers access to their data.